tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

         weight: 2
 ---

 This document walks you through a demonstration of how TiKV recovers from failures and continues providing services when some nodes fail.
+You can follow the steps of this demonstration and perform operations on your own.
+In this way, you will have a hands-on experience of the fault tolerance feature of TiKV.

 The demonstration consists of two experiments: a single-node failure simulation, where one node is taken offline, and then a two-node failure, where two TiKV nodes are simultaneously taken offline.
 In both failures, the cluster repairs itself by re-replicating missing data to other nodes, and you can see how the cluster continues running uninterrupted.